Dhara-95/java_practice/README.md

 - Java Virtual Machine allows the same code to be run on different operating systems (Windows, Mac or Linux).
 - Files have a ```.java``` extention.
+- Can compile a .java file from the terminal with the command ```javac SomeFile.java``` - Compilation helps to catch an error.

+javac Whales.java

 ### Syntax